-Tracking players in team sports has three significant differences compared to pedestrians in surveillance.
-First, the appearance features of detections are less discriminative because players on the same team will be visually similar.
-As a result, the distinguishing characteristics of detections in team sports are primarily position and velocity.
-Second, sports players move in more erratic fashions, whereas pedestrians tend to move along straight lines at constant speed.
-Third, although pedestrians deviate to avoid colliding with each other, the motions between pedestrians are rarely correlated in complex ways (some scenarios, like sidewalks, may contain a finite number of common global motions).
+because players on the same team will be visually similar.
+The distinguishing characteristics between teammates are primarily position and velocity; (2) pedestrians tend to move along straight lines at constant speed, whereas sports players move in more erratic fashions; (3) although pedestrians deviate to avoid colliding with each other, the motions between pedestrians are rarely correlated in complex ways (some scenarios, like sidewalks, may contain a finite number of common global motions).
 The movements of sports players, on the other hand, are strongly correlated both locally and globally.
 For example, opposing players may exhibit strong local correlations when 'marking' each other (such as one-on-one defensive assignments).
 Similarly, players who are far away from each other move in globally correlated ways because they are reacting to the same ball.

 Simple, independent motion models have been popular for pedestrian tracking because they limit the complexity of the underlying inference problem [7].
 However, the models may not always characterize the motion affinity between a pair of tracklets accurately.
-Brendel et al. [4] modeled inter-target correlations between pedestrians using context, which consisted of additional terms in the data association affinity measure based on the spatiotemporal properties of tracklet pairs.
+Brendel et al. [4] modeled intertarget correlations between pedestrians using context which consisted of additional terms in the data association affinity measure based on the spatiotemporal properties of tracklet pairs.
 Following this convention, we will describe correlations between player movements in terms of game context.
 Much like the differences between the individual target motions in surveillance and team sports, game context is more complex and dynamic compared to context in surveillance.
 For example, teams will frequently gain and lose possession of the ball, and the motions of all players will change drastically at each turnover.

-Because a player's movement is influenced by multiple factors, the traditional multi-target tracking formulation using a set of independent autoregressive motion models is a poor representation of how sports players actually move.
+Because a player's movement is influenced by multiple factors, the traditional multi-target tracking formulation using a set of independent autoregressive motion models is a poor representation of how sports players move.
 However, motion affinity models conditioned on multiple targets (and that do not decompose into a product of pairwise terms) make the data association problem NP-hard [7].
 In this work, we show how data association is an effective solution for sports player tracking by devising an accurate model of player movements that remains tractable by conditioning on features describing the current state of the game, such as which team has possession of the ball.
-One of our key contributions is a new set of broad game context features (GCF) for team sports, and a methodology to estimate them from noisy detections.
-Using game context features, we can better assess the affinity between trajectory segments by implicitly modeling complex interactions through a random decision forest involving a combination of kinematic and game context
+One of our key contributions is a new set of broad game context features (GCF) for team sports and their estimation from noisy player detections.
+As a result, we can better assess the affinity between trajectory segments by implicitly modeling complex interactions through a random decision forest based on track and game context features.
+We demonstrate the ability to track 20 players in over 30 minutes of international field hockey matches, and 10 players in 5 minutes of college basketball.